Tue. Feb 3rd, 2026

 There’s virtually no limit to the amount of enjoyment that one can experience from recorded music.
-The one thing that can limit that enjoyment is the equipment that it’s played on.
-So whether your musical preference is ground-pounding Reggae, ear-soothing Jazz, or highflying Disco, it all means nothing until it’s played back on a good hi-fi system.
+The one thing that can limit that enjoyment is the home entertainment equipment system that it’s played on.
+So whether your musical preference is ground-pounding Reggae, ear-soothing Jazz, or highflying Disco, it all means nothing until it’s played back on a good home entertainment equipment system.

 Individual components offer more flexibility, features and better overall performance than consoles or compacts.
 But with so many models and features to choose from, selection becomes quite a problem.
 You can simplify matters by first selecting the format you want to go with.
-By format I simply mean the actual components that go into the system turntable, tuner, etc. Since you’re the one who’s picking out each component, you determine what will or will not go into the system, not the manufacturer.
+By format, I simply mean the actual components that go into the home entertainment equipment system: turntable, tuner, etc. Since you’re the one who’s picking out each component, you determine what will or will not go into the home entertainment equipment system, not the manufacturer.
 In short, you are in charge of quality control.

 The world’s biggest numbers game is played by audio manufacturers and rarely does an inexperienced consumer win.
 The highly competitive nature of the industry leaves little room for the soft sell approach.
 Today, if a hi-fi component is to get out of the store it has to have better specs, eye-dazzling cosmetics and loads of features.
 This helps to explain why some components are designed with the emphasis on appeal and not performance.

-Before you can decide what system to buy, you must first determine how much you’re going to spend.
-If you want to get some idea what your money can buy, walk into a few stores and ask the salesperson to show you a few systems priced within your pocket range.
+Before you can decide what home entertainment equipment system to buy, first determine how much you’re going to spend.
+If you want to get some idea what your money can buy, walk into a few stores and ask the salesperson to show you a few home entertainment equipment systems priced within your pocket range.
 Do this a few times so that you have a good idea what the end product will sound like.
 Once you’ve settled on the sound, you can now turn your attention to price and performance considerations.
-Bargain hunting for a hi-fi system is not too difficult if you know a bargain when you see one.
+Bargain hunting for a home entertainment equipment system is not too difficult if you know a bargain when you see one.
 This requires comparative shopping and some knowledge of performance ratings or specifications.
 Unfortunately this is not a subject that can be discussed realistically in one article.

-As a closing word, the key ingredient in buying any hi-fi system is patience.
+Closing words.
+The key ingredient in buying any home entertainment equipment system is patience.
 What might seem like a great bargain one day can turn out to be a big joke the next.
-So if you want to get the most out of those one-on-one evenings, start with a good wine, a good hi-fi system and keep reading ROUTES for more information on audio.
+So if you want to get the most enjoyment out of those one-on-one evenings, start with a good wine, a good home entertainment equipment system and keep reading ROUTES for more information on Audio recommendations.

 Keep reading this issue – next article